top of page

 4 min read

-One of the most important skills in real estate investing is the ability to accurately analyze rental property deals before buying them.
+Most rental properties don’t fail because of bad luck—they fail because of a few predictable mistakes made during analysis.
 Many properties appear profitable at first glance.
 The listing may show strong rent estimates, rising property values, and appealing returns.
 But once real expenses and financing costs are accounted for, many of these deals produce far less cash flow than expected.
-This is one of the most common reasons new investors become discouraged after
+This is one of the most common reasons new investors become discouraged after their first

 4 min read